caarlos0-graveyard/ocjp-resources/simulados/danchisholm/lang-fundamentals.md

 - b.
 Compile-time error at line 2.
 - c.
 Compile-time error at line 3.
 - d.
 An attempt to run GRC1 from the command line fails.
-- e.
-An attempt to run GRC2 from the command line fails.
+- **e.
+An attempt to run GRC2 from the command line fails.**
-- f.
-An attempt to run GRC3 from the command line fails.
+- **f.
+An attempt to run GRC3 from the command line fails.**

+> vai compilar normalmente, porem nao sao metodos main validos
+> logo, vai dar erro, pois nao tem uma main valida.

 # Question 10